Movement, Coordination, and Your 1- to 2-Year-Old

 As kids' mobility improves, so does their ability to investigate where they couldn't before.
 Once again, take a look around your home from a kid's vantage point and update childproofing measures to keep up with your child's advancing skills.

-Though some babies take their first steps before their first birthdays, most learn to walk well in the months after they turn 1.
+Though some babies take their first steps around their first birthdays, most learn to walk well in the months after they turn 1.

 Kids who are learning to walk are called "toddlers" because that's exactly what they do — they toddle, keeping their legs wide apart and seeming to hesitate between each step, jerking from side to side as they move one foot forward, then the next.